 - Revenue Use.
-Under federal law, most airports must operate as a closed fiscal system, meaning that all revenue generated at the airport (or on airport-owned real estate) must be used only for the capital and operating costs of the airport.
-Other infrastructure P3s do not generally have this constraint, which means that models applicable to roads, rail or utility infrastructure may not necessarily be directly transferrable to the airport environment. - Regulatory Comfort.
+Under federal law, most airports must operate as a closed fiscal system, meaning that all revenue generated at the airport (or on airportowned real estate) must be used only for the capital and operating costs of the airport.
+Other infrastructure P3s do not generally have this constraint which means that models applicable to roads, rail or utility infrastructure may not necessarily be directly transferrable to the airport environment. - Regulatory Comfort.
 The FAA is relatively unfamiliar with many P3 arrangements, even ones that are common in other arenas.
 Agency staff has limited expertise in navigating the regulatory hurdles for various P3 arrangements.
 As a result, the agency has provided relatively little guidance and direction to airport proprietors on what is, and is not, permissible in the highly regulated airport industry.
-While the FAA continues, at Congress' direction, to officially to support its Airport Privatization Pilot Program, it has been less enthusiastic to provide broad based guidance on how to structure P3 transactions.
-The guidance that does exist is generally highly fact-specific to a particular airport. - Grant Assurances.
+While the agency continues, at Congress' direction, officially to support its Airport Privatization Pilot Program, it has been less enthusiastic to provide broad based guidance on how to structure P3 transactions.
+The guidance that does exist is generally highly fact-specific to a particular airport.

+- Grant Assurances.
 Airport sponsors who accept federal grant funds (which include virtually all commercial service airports and thousands of general aviation airports listed in the FAA's National Program for Integrated Airport Systems), are subject to a complex web of obligations that attach to the receipt of grant funds.
-These obligations, known as grant assurances, generally carry a 20-year duration from the date of the last FAA grant, although some are perpetual.
-Accompanying the grant assurances is a complicated set of contractual provisions that the FAA requires be included in any airport sponsor contract with private sector entity.
-The sheer number and breadth of these contractual provisions could significantly discourage private investment unless or until the FAA provides greater clarity on the extent to which the grant assurances apply to private sector partners in a P3 arrangement.

-- Mandatory Contract Language.
-FAA requires that an airport sponsor's contracts contain both a subordination clause, (subordinating the relationship to any current or future FAA contractual or regulatory requirements) and a long list of contract clauses.
-These clauses address issues such as civil rights, labor relations, contracting with disadvantaged business enterprises, and other topics which are not necessarily common in the private sector or in the airport sector in other countries.
-The FAA has yet to provide any guidance on the extent to which these requirements apply to P3 arrangement or, more generally, to private sector contractors who have no contractual privity with the FAA. - Authority to Enter into P3 Contracts.
-Each state's laws are different in their authorization for public agencies to contract with private sector entities to deliver services.
-Procedural predicates, limitations on the length of leases (or prohibitions on sale of public assets), and other contracting restrictions vary state-to-state and even within a state.
-Both legal and practical requirements with respect to use of union contracts may also affect the viability of P3 arrangements. - Airlines and Other Users.
+These obligations, known as grant assurances, generally carry a 20-year duration from the date of the last FAA grant.
+Accompanying the grant assurances is a complicated set of contractual provisions which the FAA requires be included in any airport sponsor contract with private sector entity.
+12 The sheer number and breadth of these contractual provisions could significantly discourage private investment unless or until the FAA provides greater clarity on the extent to which the grant assurances apply to private sector partners in a P3 arrangement. - Mandatory contract language.
+FAA requires that an airport sponsor's contracts contain both a subordination clause, (subordinating the relationship to any current or future FAA contractual or regulatory requirements) and a long list of contract clauses addressing issues such as civil rights, labor relations, and other provisions which are not necessarily common in the private sector.
+The FAA has yet to provide any guidance on the extent to which these requirements apply to P3 arrangement or, more generally, to private sector contractors who have no contractual privity with the FAA. - Airlines and other users.
 Airlines and other airport users have historically been skeptical of P3 arrangements because of the fear that they will result in higher rates and charges, could lead to diversion of revenue from the airport and, perhaps most importantly, could reduce the political and practical control that users traditionally have over airport decision making.
 As more of these arrangements prove successful, this skepticism is likely to dissipate.